kepano/obsidian-minimal/README.md

 ## Disclaimer

-This theme is provided as is, and is focused on my personal use of Obsidian on Mac OS.
-As such it is not thoroughly tested across all operating systems and features of Obsidian.
+This theme is provided as is, and is designed for my personal use of Obsidian on Mac OS.
+As such it is not thoroughly tested across all operating systems and use cases.

-This theme modifies significant parts of the Obsidian interface, so it might break with future updates.
+This theme modifies significant parts of the Obsidian interface, so it may break with future updates.
 It may also be incompatible with other bits of custom CSS you have.
-The theme file is organized in such a way that you can comment out sections that may be causing conflicts.